muzammilsait/muzammilsait/README.md

-- 👋 Hi, I’m Muzammil
+👋 Hello, I'm Muzammil.

-- 👀 I’m interested in Full Stack Development Both in App and Web
+👀 I have a keen interest in Full Stack Development for both web and app environments.

-- 🌱 I’m currently exploring Gen AI and ML
+🌱 Currently, I'm delving into Generative AI and Machine Learning.

-- 💞️ I’m currently contributing on WebCenter , TVE and SVOD Repositories
+💞️ I'm actively contributing to repositories like WebCenter, TVE, and SVOD.

-- 📫 You can reach me on email : muzammilsait@aenetworks.com
+📫 Feel free to reach out to me via email: muzammilsait@aenetworks.com

-- 😄 Pronouns: HE/HIM
+😄 Pronouns: HE/HIM

-- ⚡ Fun fact: I love to code for every problem i discover in real time 😎
+⚡ Fun fact: I thoroughly enjoy coding solutions for real-time problems I encounter. 😎

 <!---
 muzammilsait/muzammilsait is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.